AdoraWyne/100-days-of-code-R1/log.md

 ### Thoughts:
 **react-calculator**
 1. Continue with this mini project.
+But I did not code for an hour today...

+**Interview Practice**
+1. Spent some time practicing interview.

 ### Link to work: